 They will also want to see evidence of the new property you are purchasing and the price you plan to pay for it, as well as proof of what you are doing to sell your current property if relevant.
 You should also have a back-up plan in place in case your repayment strategy fails.

-What are First & Second Charge Bridging Loan?
+What are 1st & 2nd Charge Bridging loans?

 Both a first and second charge bridging loan take your property as security in case you default on repayments.